Dr. Chelsea Gardner

 I am a Classical Archaeologist specializing in the history and material culture of ancient Greece, Rome, and the broader Mediterranean world.
 I arrived at Acadia University in Fall 2019, after working at the University of Hawaii in Honolulu and Mount Allison University in Sackville, NB.
 My PhD (Classics: Classical Archaeology) and MA (Classical and Near Eastern Archaeology) degrees are both from the University of British Columbia in Vancouver, BC.
 My BA degree (Classics & Religious Studies) is from McMaster University in Hamilton, ON.

-My research is centred around archaeological exploration in southern Greece.
+My research is centered around archaeological exploration in southern Greece.
 I work in the Mani peninsula, just south of ancient Sparta, and am currently the co-director of The CARTography Project (https://cartographyproject.com), a Digital Humanities mapping project in which we analyze and recreate the routes of early modern travellers.
 I am working on a book on the site of ancient Tainaron, the mythical entrance to the ancient Greek Underworld and the location of a famous sanctuary to Poseidon throughout classical antiquity.
 I am also interested in ancient and modern cultural identity, ancient religious space, the history of travel, archaeological survey, women in the ancient world, animals and nature in antiquity, landscape studies, and Digital Humanities.
-My latest project is Peopling the Past (https://peoplingthepast.com), an initiative that creates open-access materials for learning about real people who lived in the ancient Mediterranean world - I host the Peopling the Past podcast, which just finished airing its second season!
+One of my projects that I'm most proud of is called Peopling the Past (https://peoplingthepast.com), and it produces free audio, video, and blog resources for learning about real people who lived in the ancient Mediterranean world; I host the Peopling the Past podcast, and we just finished airing our third season!

 Check out my research on Tainaron, the entrance of the ancient Greek Underworld, here: